hal117/cse15l-lab-reports/lab1.md

 This process is gonna be a little more extensive so pay close attention:
 First, you're going to look up your course specific CSE15l account [here](https://sdacs.ucsd.edu/~icc/index.php).

-1.Enter your pid and username
+1. Enter your pid and username
-2.Click on the account that begins with cs15l
+2. Click on the account that begins with cs15l
 ![Image](Screenshot1.png)
-3.Then click on change password just under your account name 4.Then click the link right under Course-specific TA and Instructor accounts.
+3. Then click on change password just under your account name
+4. Then click the link right under Course-specific TA and Instructor accounts.
-5.Change your password and congrats!
+5. Change your password and congrats!
 You have your new account.